 HTTP Client

-@opra/client works in any JavaScript environment — browser, Node.js, React, Vue, or plain TypeScript.
-It has no framework dependencies and uses the fetch API as its default transport.
+@opra/client is a lightweight, typed HTTP client for consuming OPRA services.
+It works in any JavaScript environment — browser, Node.js, React, Vue, or plain TypeScript — and has no framework dependencies.

 npm install @opra/client